 FOR FURTHER INFORMATION CONTACT:

 Roger Caldwell, Aerospace Engineer, Denver Aircraft Certification Office (ACO), Federal Aviation Administration (FAA), 26805 E. 68th Ave., Rm 214 Denver, CO 80249-6361; telephone: (303) 342-1086; facsimile: (303) 342-1088.End Further Info End Preamble Start Supplemental Information

-Has FAA taken any action to this point?
+What events have caused this AD?
 The alternate air source door on the original aircraft configuration of Great Lakes Models 2T-1A-1 and 2T-1A-2 airplanes was operated by push-pull cable in the cockpit and had an induction system drain provision.
 Later modifications changed the configuration of the alternate air source door to automatic operation.